Vienna, Austria

 Prior Coursework

-Students are generally not allowed to count graduate coursework from other institutions.
+Students are allowed to transfer no more than 13 credits of prior graduate coursework from other institutions if applicable to program requirements.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation